 There are many versions of Resolute’s story cropping up on the internet these days, many of which contain significant errors.
-Therefore, I’m offering this concise story here, which is based on my original research, conducted in both America and Britain, using primary sources.
+Therefore, I’m offering her concise story here, which is based on my original research, conducted in both America and Britain, using primary sources.

 IN 1845, Sir John Franklin departed Britain with two ships, HMS Erebus and Terror.
 His remit was to find the elusive Northwest Passage through the Canadian Arctic.
 By 1848, when the Admiralty hadn’t heard from or about Franklin for 3 years, Beaufort began looking for him and his men.
 Eventually many others, from both Britain and the United States, joined the search.
 (These searches, for both the Franklin Expedition and the Northwest Passage, have been covered many times by excellent maritime historians.
 Therefore, there’s little need for me to rehash this part of Resolute’s story.
 Sources for this will be on my bibliography page.)

 One of the first officers sent to look for the Franklin men was Henry Kellett, on HMS Herald.
-He’d been surveying in the Pacific Ocean when Hydrography to the Navy Francis Beaufort pulled him off this work and sent him up into the Bering Strait to look for any signs that the Franklin Expedition had made it through Canada.
+He’d been surveying in the Pacific Ocean when the Hydrographer to the Navy, Francis Beaufort, pulled him off this work and sent him up into the Bering Strait to look for any signs that the Franklin Expedition had made it through Canada.
 At the same time, Beaufort sent two ships, Enterprise and Investigator, into the Eastern Arctic under the command of James Clark Ross.
 This was Beaufort’s first two-pronged approach to searching for the Franklin Expedition, a technique he would use again.
 When these first attempts to find the Franklin men were unsuccessful, Beaufort began organising a second, two-armed search.
 This time, planning to send Enterprise and Investigator into the Canadian Arctic from the West, he needed to buy more ships.
 In quick succession the Admiralty bought two sailing vessels: Ptarmigan (renamed Resolute) and Baboo (renamed Assistance).
 Being an advocate of steam, Beaufort rounded out the Admiralty’s buying spree with two steam tenders: Eider (renamed Intrepid) and FreeTrade (renamed Pioneer).
 The combination of sail and steam proved so beneficial that two years later, after again having no success finding the Franklin men, Beaufort sent the same four ships into the Arctic again.
 He added the North Star as a depot ship, and placed the new expedition under Edward Belcher.

 The officers in command of the Belcher Expedition’s five ships were: